 - There should be clear management structures for the programme with information about roles and responsibilities, lines of accountability and the authority to act for all those involved in education and training. - The NPIP provider must establish and maintain indicators of performance that facilitate monitoring the extent to which the Accreditation Standards for the National Pharmacy Internship Programme set by the PSI Council are being met. - The NPIP provider must implement a reliable means of reviewing intern proficiency over the period of the professional placement to provide reliable evidence of each intern's performance over a sustained period. - The NPIP provider must be able to demonstrate a thorough evaluation of the process and how outcome data are used to achieve continuous development and improvement of the programme.
-The views and experiences of the interns on the quality of the programme should be considered and, wherever appropriate, interns should be represented on committees and other groups that have responsibility for the design, implementation and review of the programme.
+The views and experiences of the interns and tutor pharmacists on the quality of the programme should be considered.
+Wherever appropriate, interns should be represented on committees and other groups that have responsibility for the design, implementation and review of the programme. - The NPIP provider must be able to demonstrate how it is taking account of the views of employers and service users, where appropriate and feasible. - The NPIP provider must establish and operate a vigorous system for the external examination of the programme.
+This system must include explicit policies and regulations covering the appointment, terms of office and role of the external examiners.